SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/00-Basic-Operations.md

 ## Add at the End, Remove from the End

-The `array.push()` function is used to add a new element at the end of the array.
+The `array.push()` method is used to add a new element at the end of the array.

 ``` js live
 let array = [1, 2, 3, 4];